 MAP Data Important Terminology and Concepts

-The basics, what is MAP Growth test?
+The basics: what is the MAP Growth test?

-• MAP Growth Test Terms (ie Fall 2016, Spring 2018)
+• MAP Growth Test Terms (i.e. Fall 2016, Spring 2018)

-MAP test has three terms each year, Fall, Winter and Spring.
+MAP test has three terms each year, Fall, Winter, and Spring.
 And project growth goal is displayed in the report from term to term.

 • Disciplines/Subjects

-There are four subjects in MAP test, Reading, Math, Language Usage and Science.
+There are four subjects in MAP test, Reading, Math, Language Usage, and Science.
 Each test is divided into strands to help educators further understand their students.
-Each subject test is approximately 45 mins long, however it is untimed.
+Each subject test is approximately 45 mins long, however, it is untimed.

 Understanding the Report (RIT/Percentiles/Norm Grade Level Mean RIT etc.)